 Description: Shinnecock Bay Lighthouse was first activated on January 1, 1858, showing a fixed white light produced by a first-order Sautter Fresnel lens.
-During the previous year, Montauk Point Lighthouse, located some thirty miles to the east, received a new Fresnel lens that changed its characteristic from fixed white to fixed white varied by flashes.
-On February 19, 1858, the captain of the John Milton, which was nearing the end of a fifteen-month-long journey to San Francisco and back, when he spotted Shinnecock Bay Light.
+Coincident with this lighting, Montauk Point Lighthouse, located some thirty miles to the east, received a new Fresnel lens that changed its characteristic from fixed white to fixed white varied by flashes.
+On February 19, 1858, the captain of the John Milton, which was nearing the end of a fifteen-month-long journey to San Francisco and back, spotted Shinnecock Bay Light.
 Unaware of the activation of Long Island’s newest light, the captain believed he was looking at Montauk Point Light, and after a short time steered his vessel north to enter Block Island Sound.
 Much to the captain’s surprise, his vessel soon ran aground, and all thirty-one members of his crew perished that dark, stormy night.
 The same day, another captain was similarly confused by the light, but figured out that something was amiss and held his ship offshore until daylight.